Phone: 800.521.7158

 Wyotech.7

-We’ll set codes on the engine you’re working on; it’ll be your job to tell us what’s wrong, following a step-by-step diagnosis process that includes the use of websites for CAT, Cummins, and Detroit.
-Additionally, you’ll go through the process of putting a 2016 Class 6 emissions truck in regen, and explore the latest technology for diesel management from the engine, to exhaust, to diagnostics.
-On the refrigeration side, we’ll walk you through the full history of the modern-day refrigeration system, starting with the principles of heating and cooling, and ending with servicing and troubleshooting the refrigeration system.
-You’ll also have the opportunity to earn EPA 608 and EPA 609 certification when the course is complete.
+We’ll set codes on the engine you’re working on; it’ll be your job to tell us what’s wrong, following manufacturer step-by-step diagnosis process that includes the use of websites for CAT, Cummins, and Detroit.
+Additionally, you’ll go through the process of understanding the concept of multiplexing and can-bus in regen, and explore the latest technology for diesel management from the engine, to exhaust, to diagnostics.

 Diesel-New-1